Goomba: Appearances

 Multiple characters in the Goomba species have appeared in the Mario series.
 In the first Paper Mario video game, a village of non-hostile Goombas is introduced, and Mario partners with a playable Goomba called Goombario.
-This also features a boss Goomba called Goomba King.
+This game also features a boss Goomba called Goomba King.
 The sequel introduces multiple other Goombas, including another playable Goomba named Goombella and her mentor, Professor Frankly.
 Both Goombario and Goombella are able to inform Mario about aspects of the world, non-playable characters, and enemies, including the latter's health and offense.
 In these games, as well as Super Mario RPG and the Mario & Luigi series, Goombas appear as both enemies and allies.
+In Mario & Luigi: Superstar Saga + Bowser's Minions side-mode Minion Quest: The Search for Bowser, a Goomba known as Captain Goomba stars as the main protagonist.
+In the story, he adventures through the Beanbean Kingdom with Captain Shy Guy, Captain Boo, and Captain Koopa Troopa to find Bowser, and freeing the Koopalings from Fawful's control; near the end of the story, Captain Goomba reaches Bowser's Castle, and has a final fight against Fawful.
+After his defeat, Captain Goomba reunites with Bowser, only for him, Bowser, and the other captains to the blasted out of the castle.
+Once they return to the Mushroom Kingdom, Bowser promotes Captain Goomba as captain of his minions, but realizes that he was responsible for his amnesia, and the story ends with Captain Goomba losing his rank as a captain.
+He returns in the sequel Bowser Jr.'s Journey.
+In Mario & Luigi: Brothership, Goombas returns as enemies, with their Glohm variants introduced.

 Goomba appears as an enemy in multiple entries of the Super Smash Bros. series, including Super Smash Bros.
 Melee, Super Smash Bros.
 Brawl, and Super Smash Bros. for Nintendo 3DS.
 They are also a playable character in multiple spinoffs, including the Mario baseball games Mario Superstar Baseball and Mario Super Sluggers, Mario Party games Super Mario Party and Super Mario Party Jamboree, and Mario Kart World.
 In Dr. Mario World, a stack of Goombas called Dr. Goomba Tower was added as a playable character.
 Goombas also appear as enemies in The Legend of Zelda: Link's Awakening.